LibertyDSNP/spec/pages/Messages/Overview.md

     * Direct messages between accounts (dead drop, inbox)
     * Key changes (private graph KeyList, encryption KeyList, public key rotation)
     * Graph changes (follow/unfollow)
-1. Specify an on-chain message format
+1. Specify an on-chain announcement format
 1. Provide data size estimations
 1. Facilitate use of SDK and interpretation of on-chain data

 ## Assumptions
-* Chain messages are on Ethereum
+* Announcements are on Ethereum.
-* Message data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378)
+* Announcement data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378).
 * Signature algorithm is [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 This allows the use of `ecreover` to get public keys.
 A public key also need not be included in a log event for ease of validation.
-* content hashes are created via the same [keccak-256 hashing algorithm](https://en.wikipedia.org/wiki/SHA-3) used by Ethereum.
+* Content hashes are created via the same [keccak-256 hashing algorithm](https://en.wikipedia.org/wiki/SHA-3) used by Ethereum.

-## DSNP Message Formats
+## DSNP Announcement Formats
-We have seriously considered two possibilities, a [variable message format](#Variable-Message-Format), and a [unified message format](#unified-message-format).
+We have seriously considered two possibilities, a [variable announcement format](#Variable-Announcement-Format), and a [unified announcement format](#unified-announcement-format).
 Others are listed at the end of this page.

-### Variable Message Format
+### Variable Announcement Format
 This format is the current preference.

 * All actions are posted to chain with some or all pertinent information about the action